-We have set up a financing entity (Trust), which is ring fenced from the generation activities of OPG in an effort ot reflect the unique nature of this business and not to put at risk the core generation assets of the company.
+We will be seting up a financing entity (Trust), which is ring fenced from the generation activities of OPG in an effort to reflect the unique nature of this business and not co-mingle the operational activities of the two businesses.

-Under current forecasts from the Province, about $2.0 billion per year will need to be financed representing reductions in customer bills that will be funded through the Trust raising debt at market rates.
+The financing requirements are determined by the legislation and the reduction consumers have on their bills and will be funded through the Trust.

-In addition to third party debt, the Province and OPG itself will contribute additional funds through increased equity and debt of the OPG operating company that will be leant to the Trust, also at equivalent market rates
+OPG will arrange for the third party debt, and supplement this funding with the Province, and OPG will contribute additional funds through increased equity and debt of the OPG operating company that will be leant to the Trust, also at equivalent market rates.

+51% will be supplied via the capital markets

+44% via the Province

+5% via OPG (money raised through the debt markets)

 OPG and Fair Hydro Plan